Market Harborough: 1900–1999

-In 1888 Little Bowden parish was transferred from Northamptonshire to Leicestershire and following the Local Government Act of 1894, an Urban District Council was formed for Market Harborough, covering the town and the parishes of Little and Great Bowden.
+In 1888 Little Bowden parish was transferred from Northamptonshire to Leicestershire and following the Local Government Act 1894, an urban district council was formed for Market Harborough, covering the town and the parishes of Little and Great Bowden.
 Various schemes were implemented to improve the town.
 It acquired the gas company and built a public baths.
-It acquired land for the construction of Abbey Street in 1901 which removed the multi occupied yard of the Coach and Horses Inn and enabled the building of a fire station on the new street in 1903.
+It acquired land for the construction of Abbey Street in 1901, which removed the multi-occupied yard of the Coach and Horses Inn and enabled the building of a fire station on the new street in 1903.
 In the same year a new livestock market was opened between Springfield Street and the river on 12 acre of land, enabling the cattle and sheep markets to be cleared from the streets.
 In 1905 the council bought land at Great Bowden and Little Bowden for recreation grounds.

 In 1919 there were still around 150 dwellings identified as unfit for human habitation mostly in the yards and courts of Harborough and there was an identified need for 300 new houses.
 Land to the north of the town was selected and a scheme for 98 homes for rent developed as the Bowden Fields Estate.
 Following the introduction of mortgage subsidy, over 100 private homes were built and a further development of 72 rented homes took place.
-By 1928 about 400 houses had been built since 1918, 164 by the Council.
+By 1928 about 400 houses had been built since 1918, 164 by the council.
 A major improvement took place from 1930 with the acquisition of land between Northampton Road and Farndon Road.
 This enabled the construction of Welland Park Road (which enabled east west traffic to bypass the town centre), provision of 100 homes for rent along Welland Park Road and 52 in Walcot Road to rehouse occupants of the old yard houses, plots for private housing, the layout of Welland Park and the construction of Welland Park School.

-On October 23, 1936, the town hosted the members and entourage of the Jarrow Crusade.
+On 23 October 1936, the town hosted the members and entourage of the Jarrow March.

 A covered market hall was opened at the western end of the Cattlemarket in 1938, replacing the market stalls on the Square on Tuesdays and Saturdays.

 The post-war period saw another shortage of housing and some 600 people on the waiting list for council housing.
-The council developed a 100 dwelling extension to the Bowden Fields Estate by 1949 and acquired 140 acre of land to the south west of the town to deal with the problem.
+The council developed a 100-dwelling extension to the Bowden Fields Estate by 1949 and acquired 140 acre of land to the southwest of the town to deal with the problem.
 A new Southern Estate was planned to accommodate 700 dwellings, shopping centre, school and recreation ground.
 The Council laid initial access roads named after personalities of the Battle of Naseby since these fields were crossed by both armies on 14 June 1645.
-A plaque now records the events and was unveiled by Mrs H.B.
-Lenthall on 1 February 1951 to mark the opening of the estate development.
+A plaque now records the events and was unveiled by Mrs H. B. Lenthall on 1 February 1951 to mark the opening of the estate development.
 Around 150 dwellings were built for rent with the remaining plots available for private building.
 The final phase of development occurred in the 1980s.